Sharing is caring!

 Save this recipe for later by pinning it!

-white chocolate pumpkin cheesecake
+slice of white chocolate pumpkin cheesecake

 White Chocolate Pumpkin Cheesecake